 Previously I worked for a few years on the digital-side of political campaigns from local city council races up to Congress – initially with my own company, Blue Peak Digital, and later with Chapel Hill-based New Media Campaigns.
 Political campaigns are the only other thing I've encountered that match the excitement of startups.

-Wanting to try something new, I sold virtually everything I owned back last year, moved out to San Francisco, and joined a startup.
+Wanting to try something new, I sold virtually everything I owned a few years ago, moved out to San Francisco, and joined a startup.

-When I'm not coding, I enjoy cycling around San Francisco, reading, and drinking lattes in North Beach.
+When I'm not coding, I enjoy riding my bikes, reading, and drinking lattes in North Beach.

 CTO - (current) Sweeble is a photo and video app for iOS and Android we launched in June.
 The backend is combination of Node on Parse and Rails on Heroku with PostgreSQL.
 The web view uses some fun tech like WebSockets and React.
 Since launch, Sweeble has trended in the App Store on multiple occasions.